-Wondering what the best Book Marketing Tactics are for Nonfiction Authors on a Budget in 2021?
+Looking for the best Book Marketing Tactics for Nonfiction Authors on a Budget?
 Look no further!

 We’ve compiled — and listed clearly below — the 15 best Book Marketing Tactics for Nonfiction Authors on a Budget including a short description, link to learn more, and pricing information (if relevant).[Affiliate Disclaimer: Some links below are affiliate links that reward us for sending you their way, at no additional cost to you — if you prefer not to click them, just Google the name of the site]. : )